agungtrisutaji/next-coming/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide explains how to deploy the SYNTHETICA Coming Soon page to Vercel with proper environment configuration.
+This guide explains how to deploy the AUTECHMATION Coming Soon page to Vercel with proper environment configuration.

 ## Quick Start